-The Housing Division continues to improve collaborative efforts established in previous program years with the Division of Welfare and Supportive Services, the state's utility companies, and their Sub-grantees to ensure the Weatherization Assistance Program funded with FEAC dollars is administered in an efficient and effective manner.
+The Housing Division continues to improve collaborative efforts established in previous program years with the Division of Welfare and Supportive Services, the state's utility companies, and their SubgranteeSub-grantees to ensure the Weatherization Assistance Program funded with FEAC dollars is administered in an efficient and effective manner.

-14.2.2 Housing Division/Division of Welfare and Supportive Services Exchange of Data
+14.2.2 Housing Division/Division of Welfare and Supportive Services Exchange of Data system containing the names and addresses of all approved EAP recipients to determine if a household participates in UEC.

-The Housing Division receives a data transfer from the Division of Welfare and Supportive Services Energy Assistance Program computer system containing the names and addresses of all approved EAP recipients to determine if a household participates in UEC.
+The Housing Division receives a data transfer from the Division of Welfare and Supportive Services Energy Assistance Program computer